 Why did Contact Lenses not work for me in the past?

 With about half of all contact lens wearers failing in the first year (and 70% within 10 years), it is common for people to assume they just can’t wear them.
-But even if you have previously failed in contact lenses, the fact is that most people CAN wear them, provide they are fitted by a contact lens specialist.
+But even if you have previously failed in contact lenses, the fact is that most people CAN wear them, provide they are fitted by a contact lens expert.*

 The high failure rate is often linked to the commoditisation, or one-size-fits-all approach of disposable lenses.
 They are deservedly popular and can be great when they work… but the fact is that half the time they don’t.
 This is where all the other types of contact lenses come in.
 It is also where an experienced optometrist can make all the difference.